Serving Illinois, Iowa & Missouri, Hannibal, Peoria, Kirksville, Macomb, Quincy

 (Click for more information about each solution.)

-We use products that have been designed, manufactured, and distributed by Supportworks, Inc., an international network of more than 100 of the most experienced structural repair contractors in North America.
+We use products that have been designed, manufactured, and distributed by Foundation Supportworks, an international network of more than 100 of the most experienced structural repair contractors in North America.

 At Bix Basement Systems, we bring warranted, proven quality straight to your door.
 Contact us today to schedule your free quote!